 The proposal provides a meaningful pathway for adult heart candidates who have been supported by dischargeable LVADs for a determined number of years since device implant to receive increased priority because of the increasing risk of experiencing an adverse event leading to reduced survival.
-To fully accomplish their objective, the Committee proposes using a "step-down" approach regarding the eligibility timeframes, which will be implemented in two phases.
-In Phase 1, the Committee is proposing that an adult candidate who has had a dischargeable LVAD implanted for at least six years will be eligible for assignment at status 3.
-Additionally, if a candidate has had a dischargeable LVAD implanted for at least size.
+To fully accomplish their objective, the Committee proposes using a "stepwise" approach regarding the eligibility timeframes, which will be implemented in two phases.
+In Phase 1, the Committee proposes that an adult candidate whose dischargeable LVAD was implanted at least eight years prior will be eligible for status 2 assignment.
+Additionally, if a candidate has had a dischargeable LVAD implanted for at least six years then the candidate will be eligible for assignment at adult status 3.

-The Committee is also proposing that 18 months after implementation of the aforementioned policy changes, Phase 2 of the proposal would be effective, and the eligibility timeframes will "step-down" to five and seven years, respectively.
-Phasing in the time requirement avoids adversely impacting existing status 3 and 2 patients by absorbing the new qualifiers more gradually.
+The Committee is also proposing that at least 18 months after implementation of the aforementioned policy changes, Phase 2 of the proposal would be effective, and the eligibility timeframes will be reduced to seven and five years, respectively.
+Phasing in the time requirement avoids adversely impacting existing status 2 and 3 patients by absorbing the new qualifiers more gradually.
+Moreover, the 18-month window allows the Committee to consider whether the Phase 1 implementation resulted in the desired outcomes, and the opportunity to pause Phase 2 if not.

-The Committee believes the step-down approach reflects sound medical judgment based partly on research findings indicating that dischargeable LVAD candidates experience longer-term patient morbidity and mortality the longer they are supported by the device.
-Therefore, even though stable LVAD candidates are assigned to adult heart status 4, the risk of experiencing a device complication or malfunction is greater for groups of candidates based on the amount of time they have been supported by their devices.
+The Committee concurs the step-down approach reflects sound medical judgment based partly on research findings indicating that dischargeable LVAD candidates experience longer-term patient morbidity and mortality the longer they are supported by the device.
+Therefore, even though stable LVAD candidates are assigned to adult heart status 4, the risk of experiencing a device complication or malfunction is greater for certain groups of such candidates based on the amount of time supported by their devices.